mvolkmann/blog/src/zig.md

 - `run`: runs the app
 - `test`: runs all the unit tests

+To run a step, enter `zig build {step-name}`.
+If no step name is provided, it defaults to `install`.

 The file `main.zig` is the starting point of the project.
 Like many `.zig` files, this begins by importing the standard library with `const std = @import("std");`